-Photography 1 (0640): This is a full year course intended for students in grades 10-12 who have completed Studio in Art.
+Photography 1 (0640): This is a half year course intended for students in grades 10-12 who have completed Studio in Art.
 In this comprehensive course in photography, students are instructed in the operation of a 35mm camera as a creative tool in black and white photography.
 The technical aspects of developing, processing and printing film are taught with an emphasis placed on photography as an art form.
 The course begins with the history of photography and follows up with an exploration of modern day techniques.
 Students will experiment with creating pin-hole cameras to understand the basic functions of a camera then further investigate the alternative processes in photography.
-Students enrolled in this course must have use of a manually adjusted 35mm camera.
-Film will be provided.
-Students must also purchase polycontrast IVRC black and white photographic paper (approximately \$20.00)..
+Students must also purchase polycontrast IVRC black and white photographic paper (approximately \$20.00).
+Prerequisite: Studio in Art.

 Photography 2/3 (0640): Students interested in advancing their skills in photography may sign up for subsequent years of photography class where individual exploration of the art is encouraged.
 Advanced students are given assignments to further develop their skills in B&W photography.
 Technique and quality are stresses, as well as the development of original ideas and exploration of the specific interests of each student.
 Students are encouraged to work more independently and experiment with these ideas.
 This advancement is designed for students who want to improve the quality of their work and who are interested in developing a photography portfolio.
-Students will receive a full credit for each full year completed.
+Students will receive a half credit for Photo 2.
+Photo 3 is a full year class.
 Prerequisite: Studio in Art.
 Photography 1.